Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCardForEmail.md

 # Export-AMCardForEmail

 ## SYNOPSIS
-Exports an Adaptive Card as HTML email content for Microsoft Graph API.
+Exports an Adaptive Card as HTML email content for Microsoft Graph API or other email systems.

 ## SYNTAX